Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Insurer Trampoline Policy

-Progressive Notes that premiums "may increase" after disclosure; coverage terms depend on location and policy details.
+Progressive Notes that premiums "may increase" after disclosure, or coverage may be excluded entirely, depending on the underwriting company and state.

-American Family (AmFam) May cover with safety requirements in place; recommends contacting your agent directly.
+American Family May cover with safety requirements in place; recommends contacting your agent directly.

 Important: These policies can change and vary by state.
 Always contact your insurer directly to confirm current trampoline coverage terms before purchasing.